Dissecting Discrete Soft Actor-Critic: Limitations and Principled Alternatives: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We revisited the design and implementation of off-policy actor-critic methods in the discrete-action setting, where value-based methods such as $\DQN$ and its derivatives dominate.
-By decoupling actor and critic entropy, we identified a variant of the discrete extension of $\SAC$ that achieves performance comparable to $\DQN$.
-Building on this insight, we introduced a flexible off-policy actor-critic framework that separates entropy regularization, enables the actor to incorporate two distinct intermediate policies followed by forward or reverse KL projections, and subsumes variants of $\DSAC$.
+We revisited off-policy actor-critic design in discrete-action settings, where $\DSAC$ performs poorly.
+By decoupling actor and critic entropy, we identified a $\DSAC$ variant that substantially improves over the default.
+Motivated by this, we introduced a flexible off-policy actor-critic framework that subsumes $\DSAC$ and yields novel actor objectives, including $\SPMARKL$ and $\NPGFKL$, that remain robust even without entropy regularization or explicit exploration.

-Our experiments show that the proposed objectives can achieve performance competitive with or better than $\DQN$ without entropy regularization or additional exploration, provided the actor objective is sufficiently optimized (e.g., $n=10$ gradient steps).
-Notably, the proposed $\SPMAFKL(\tau,0)$ samples actions from $\pi_t$ and avoids explicit action normalization in the absence of critic entropy (unlike $\NPGFKL(\tau,0)$), making it more efficient in large action spaces.
-We also observe that, under function approximation with log-linear policies, forward KL-based objectives yield convex optimization problems in~$\theta$, in contrast to reverse KL-based objectives.

-For future work, we aim to: (i) provide theoretical analysis of forward KL objectives to guide principled algorithmic design; (ii) develop strategies for automatically adapting the actor step size~$\etat$; (iii) further investigate the behavior of the proposed objectives without entropy regularization; and (iv) extend the framework to continuous-action settings.
+Future work includes: (i) analyzing these actor objectives with function approximation to guide algorithm design; (ii) developing adaptive schemes for the actor step size~$\etat$; (iii) further studying the objectives without entropy regularization; (iv) incorporating enhancements from compositional algorithms such as $\RAINBOW$; and (v) extending the framework to continuous-action settings.

 { \vbox{

 \hrule height 4pt 0.2in { \bf Supplementary Material} 0.2in \hrule height 1pt }} \appendixTitle